-<?xml version="1.0" encoding="utf-8"?><feed xmlns="http://www.w3.org/2005/Atom" ><generator uri="https://jekyllrb.com/" version="4.3.4">Jekyll</generator><link href="https://stedmanhalliday.com/feed.xml" rel="self" type="application/atom+xml" /><link href="https://stedmanhalliday.com/" rel="alternate" type="text/html" /><updated>2026-02-23T19:34:30-08:00</updated><id>https://stedmanhalliday.com/feed.xml</id><title type="html">Stedman Halliday</title><subtitle>Stedman Halliday is a technical generalist based in San Francisco creating values-aligned products, brands, media, and experiences.</subtitle><author><name>Stedman Halliday</name></author><entry><title type="html">The Models [Don’t] Have Eyes</title><link href="https://stedmanhalliday.com/blog/perceptual-reasoning-gap" rel="alternate" type="text/html" title="The Models [Don’t] Have Eyes" /><published>2026-01-27T00:00:00-08:00</published><updated>2026-01-27T00:00:00-08:00</updated><id>https://stedmanhalliday.com/blog/perceptual-reasoning-gap</id><content type="html" xml:base="https://stedmanhalliday.com/blog/perceptual-reasoning-gap"><![CDATA[<p><img src="/assets/img/2026-01-27-perceptual-reasoning-gap.webp" alt="Perceptual reasoning neural network" /></p>
+<?xml version="1.0" encoding="utf-8"?><feed xmlns="http://www.w3.org/2005/Atom" ><generator uri="https://jekyllrb.com/" version="4.3.4">Jekyll</generator><link href="https://stedmanhalliday.com/feed.xml" rel="self" type="application/atom+xml" /><link href="https://stedmanhalliday.com/" rel="alternate" type="text/html" /><updated>2026-06-07T15:53:26-07:00</updated><id>https://stedmanhalliday.com/feed.xml</id><title type="html">Stedman Halliday</title><subtitle>Stedman Halliday is a technical generalist based in San Francisco creating values-aligned products, brands, media, and experiences.</subtitle><author><name>Stedman Halliday</name></author><entry><title type="html">Seeing Like a Designer</title><link href="https://stedmanhalliday.com/blog/perceptual-reasoning-gap" rel="alternate" type="text/html" title="Seeing Like a Designer" /><published>2026-01-27T00:00:00-08:00</published><updated>2026-01-27T00:00:00-08:00</updated><id>https://stedmanhalliday.com/blog/perceptual-reasoning-gap</id><content type="html" xml:base="https://stedmanhalliday.com/blog/perceptual-reasoning-gap"><![CDATA[<p><img src="/assets/img/2026-01-27-perceptual-reasoning-gap.webp" alt="Perceptual reasoning neural network" /></p>

 <p>Anyone who’s vibecoded for more than an afternoon knows the pattern: the AI nails your component logic, wires up your state management, even writes reasonable tests.
 Then it spends 46 turns failing to center a play button in a circle.</p>

 <p>The memes about centering a div write themselves.
-But underneath the frustration is a real architectural limitation worth understanding.</p>
+But underneath the frustration is a real architectural limitation.</p>

 <div class="soft-break"></div>

-<p>The play button problem is a rather trivial example that is likely solved for in most instances today, but it is nonetheless illustrative of the greater issue.
+<p>Metric correctness and optical soundness are often very different things.
+The play button problem is trivial and mostly solved today, but it illustrates the larger issue.
 Put a triangle inside a circle.
-The mathematically centered position, equal padding on all sides, looks wrong.
-The visual weight of the triangle pulls leftward.
+The mathematically centered position, equal padding on all sides, looks wrong; the visual weight of the triangle pulls leftward.
 Every designer knows you nudge it right by a few pixels until it feels centered.
-That “feel” is the gap.</p>
+That “feel” is the gap, and “visual weight” is exactly the kind of vocabulary the model doesn’t have.</p>

 <div class="soft-break"></div>